 Christ Church Cathedral, Oxford (must see)

-Christ Church Cathedral holds a unique position as both a college chapel and the cathedral of the Diocese of Oxford.
-Prior to the 20th century, it was also the smallest cathedral in the United Kingdom.
+Christ Church Cathedral holds a unique place in Oxford as both the cathedral of the Diocese of Oxford and the college chapel of Christ Church, Oxford.
+Before the 20th century, it was also the smallest cathedral in the United Kingdom.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Oxford.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.